censys/censys-splunk/docs/support.rst

 Need more help?
 ---------------

-    `GitHub Discussions <https://github.com/censys/censys-splunk/discussions>`_: Ask a question on GitHub Discussions for direct communication to the developers and contributors.
+    `GitHub Discussions <https://github.com/censys/censys-splunk/discussions>`_: Ask a question on GitHub Discussions for direct communication with the developers and contributors.

 Found a bug?
 ------------